 Open Water swimming presents a unique set of challenges to swimmers.
 There are no lane lines, walls, or starting blocks to dictate what it takes to win.
 The elements often play a deciding role in determining the winner of an Open Water event.
 The unpredictable conditions also make it possible for women and men to compete along side one another.
 Many people are excited to get involved in Open Water swimming, either for a new twist on training or to take advantage of the expanding competitive opportunities.

-The 4th annual ‘SwamThat’ Open Water race will be held on Sunday, September 10, from 6:00 AM – 12:30 PM, at West Okoboji Lake, Iowa.
-Click here for more info.
+The 4th annual ‘SwamThat’ Open Water race was held on Sunday, September 10, at West Okoboji Lake, Iowa.
+Click here for results.

 - 2017 Cornhusker State Games Open Water

 Swim, held on Saturday, July 29, 2017 at Branched Oak Lake in Raymond, Nebraska.
 To see who the medal winners are, click here.

 - Open Water Manual: CLICK HERE